 This is a previously owned KitchenAid front control built-in dishwasher.

-- 6 wash cycles
+- 6 wash options

 - Front controls with status lights